5 Frightfully Fun Places to Visit Near Scranton This Fall

 Scott Township, PA

 For the spooky season, Lakeland Orchard and Cidery will transition from day into night.
-Visitors may hop aboard the Lakeland Express for a one-mile train ride to see over 500,000 Halloween themed light displays.
+Visitors may hop aboard the Lakeland Express for a one-mile train ride to see the largest Halloween light show in Pennsylvania.
 The spirited scenes include ghosts, goblins, a haunted castle, trick or treaters and more.
 The retail store is open at the conclusion of the tour for classic fall goodies while the Cider Garden offers adult beverages, snacks and sandwiches.

 Courtesy Lackawanna Co Library System Facebook Page